Last Updated on

 On a new turntable, the wire probably folds under the chassis and cover with a twist tie.
 So, you need to remove the wrapping from the wire.

-The grounding terminal on an amplifier or on a receiver is placed on the back of the turntable and it is also marked “ground”.
+The grounding terminal on an amplifier or on a receiver (It depends on the structure of your turntable) is placed on the back of the turntable and it is also marked “ground”.

 You might see the cover of the terminal is different.
 It could be a metal post with a knurled shaft or it can be a simple screw terminal.